 Definition of the Accounting Equation

-The accounting equation is the basis upon which the double entry accounting system is constructed.
+The accounting equation shows the relationship between assets, liabilities and equity.
+It is the basis upon which the double entry accounting system is constructed.
 In essence, the accounting equation is:

 Assets = Liabilities + Shareholders' Equity